UdvalM/UdvalM.github.io/README.md

 ## Major

-I am currently undecided my major and what I'm interested it because I have very colliding interests.
+~I am currently undecided my major and what I'm interested it because I have very colliding interests.
 I love social/criminal justice but I also love mechatronics engineering, I am considering majoring in criminology at georgmason as my undergraduate degree for law school, or I could just go for my mechatronics enineering and if it sticks I would pursue.
-The reason I'm trying to decide early on because I want to be efficient with my time and have, suppose more experience early on if that makes sense.
+The reason I'm trying to decide early on because I want to be efficient with my time and have, suppose more experience early on if that makes sense.~

+Everything that I just yapped about.
+Doesn't matter.
+I am going to NYIT majoring in electronics and computer engineering.
+Like literally scratch all that.

 Contact Info: